hettie-d/NORM/NORM_GEN/README.md

 # What is NORM_GEN?

-NORM_GEN is a set of packages which willbe used to automate the  process of building NORM functions.
+NORM_GEN is a set of packages which will be used to automate the  process of building NORM functions.

 In order to automate this procee we need to present a contract in a more formalized way.
 We are presenting a contract as a JSON schema, then parse it and store the results in meta tables, which are later used to build the types and functions.